Looking for encrypted cloud storage with no backdoors?

 100% UK Privacy.

-We’re not just another encrypted cloud storage provider.
-We do things differently.
-Nimbox is an encrypted cloud storage solution for businesses that want to take the stress away from cloud storage security.
+We’re not just another cloud storage provider.
+We do things differently and Nimbox is a secure cloud storage solution for businesses that want to take the stress and confusion away from cloud data security.

-Retaining the flexible and remote working benefits that come with encrypted cloud storage is essential which is why Nimbox was built to ensure only you have access to your secure data.
-Only you alone have the encryption key to access your encrypted cloud storage.
-Our encryption software significantly reduces the risk to you as a business and the chance of a data breach from happening.
+Nimbox was built to ensure your privacy, allowing your business to retain the benefits of flexible and remote working, without compromising on your security.
+Secure cloud storage is essential, which is why only you alone have the key to access your encrypted cloud data and our encryption software significantly reduces the risk to you as a business and the chance of a data breach from happening.

 We go above and beyond security

-Encrypted cloud storage is what we do.
-Data stored in Nimbox is encrypted with 256-bit Advanced Encryption Standard (AES) cryptography in cipher-block chaining mode.
+Concerned about the security of cloud storage?
+Secure cloud encryption and storage is what we do.
+Data stored in Nimbox is protected with 256-bit Advanced Encryption Standard (AES) cryptography in cipher-block chaining mode.
 Organisation data is always encrypted—on a device, in transit, and whilst stored—and can only be decrypted by you, and your authorised users.

 Our architecture allows for the secure inspection of traffic by you to ensure there is no malicious content.
 Importantly, Nimbox can never see your data, unlike many other cloud storage services that may be able to access unencrypted customer data.